Contents

 Since not paying your taxes isn’t considered tax evasion or tax fraud, there’s no jail time for not paying your taxes.
 That said, if you don’t pay your taxes, there can still be consequences.
 That said, when the government chooses to take action, it is based on what you owe as well as how long it’s been since you’ve paid.

-When the CRA starts to try collecting the funds that they’re owed, the first step they take is to garnish your wages.
+When the CRA starts to try collecting the funds that they’re owed, the first step they take is garnishing wages.
 When this happens, your employer receives a Garnishment Order, which usually requires them to withhold 30% of your wages.
 Keep in mind, though, they do have the ability to garnish up to 100% of your wages.

 This is just the first step, though.
 The next step the CRA can take is to freeze your bank account.
 Once your bank is frozen, they can use this to convince you to pay or send an order of requirement to pay to your bank.
 This means they can seize the funds you have up until your tax owing.

-The Number of People That Don’t File Taxes in Canada
+The Number of People Who Don’t File Taxes in Canada

 In Canada, the majority of Canadians do file their taxes.
 However, it’s estimated that around 12% of Canadians choose not to file their taxes.
 These are mostly individuals who don’t owe funds to the government.
 While there are no penalties for this because they don’t owe, they do end up missing out on a lot of government benefits that could be available to them if they filed.